 There are two responses of the immune system.
 They classified as innate response and adaptive response.

 These ruthless guards are phagocytes, which kill intruders.
-They engulf them and destroy completely.
+They engulf them and destroy them completely.
 It is an innate response.

 Adaptive immune system response happens when specific antigens show up.
 The immune system produces antibodies to react to intruders.